Recruitment and Retention of SLPs in Health Care

 No matter how well-managed and happy a staff is at any facility, vacancies will open and new staff will need to be recruited.
 Management needs to plan how to reach a broad pool of SLPs who may be interested in the position.
 In addition to local advertising, the following strategies should be considered:

-• Word of mouth recruitment (with incentives to current staff for successful hires)
+• Word-of-mouth recruitment (with incentives to current staff for successful hires)

 • Graduate programs at universities within the state